JAMA June 25, 2019

 Tested

-Ticagrelor monotherapy after 3-month DAPT
+Ticagrelor monotherapy after 3 months of DAPT

 Population